meta-quest/webxr-first-steps-react/tutorial/chapter1.md

 ### Creating `gun.tsx`

-Create a new file named `gun.tsx` in the same directory as `index.tsx` to define a basic gun model.
-The gun model uses the same concepts as before including meshes, geometries, and materials.
-In addition, we are using a **group**, which allows to group multiple 3D objects together.
+Create a new file named `gun.tsx` in the same directory as `index.tsx` to define a basic gun model, using the same concepts as before including meshes, geometries, and materials.
+In addition, we are using a `group`, which allows us to group multiple 3D objects together.

 ```tsx
 export const Gun = () => {